Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 Many of these issues can be worked through with mutual willingness, shared effort, plenty of love and kindness, and possibly an appropriately qualified therapist (for example, many couples find that psychosexual therapy is tremendously helpful.)
 Others likely spell the end of the road for your relationship, signalling that it’s time to peacefully part ways.
 Only you two know which is true for you.

-So When Can Polyamory or Non-Monogamy Be a Solution to Sexual Incompatibility?
+So When Can Polyamory or Non-Monogamy Be a Solution to Sexual Incompatibility in a Relationship?

-Sexual incompatibility, like so many aspects of relationships, is complex.
+Sexual incompatibility, like so many aspects of marriage or long-term relationships, is complex.
 If you’re sexually incompatible but want to stay together, there is unlikely to be one quick or easy fix.
 It will require lots of time and effort on both sides.

 With all of that said, polyamory or non-monogamy can sometimes be one possible way to navigate maintaining a happy, healthy relationship when you’re sexually incompatible.